denudge/KanjiKing-for-Android/doc/README.rst

 * Kanji information: Frequency, stroke count, Radical number, Hadamitzky number
 * Hints based on primitives (only available in German)
 * Actively used and maintained
+* Search Kanji(s) by a word and see your learning status

 Learning order
 --------------